A Formula for Emailing Teachers

 I = Inform/inquire

-When I took my make-up test yesterday, I really had a difficult time focusing.
-My brain needs quiet when I’m testing, and the classroom was really noisy.
-It was also difficult for my brain to refocus when I was asked to change classrooms in the middle of the test.
-I’m pretty sure I did not do well.
+When I took my make-up test yesterday, I had a difficult time focusing.
+The classroom was really noisy, and when I had to move rooms halfway through, I lost focus.
+I’m pretty sure I didn’t do well.

 N = Negotiate your needs